roman-milk/roman-milk.github.io/a-blackmail-tale.md

  "Master has a deeper meaning than that.
 Complete servitude, ownership."
 I tried to explain.
 "If you want to have a term of respect for me, you can just call me, Sir."

  Buried in her tight twat, once again I played with her butthole, while she squirmed underneath me.
 The next stroke of her pussy, I matched with a finger deep penetration of her ass.
-Report_Story #2